 The Summer of the Home Vacation Rental

-As of March 2021, Vrbo, a vacation rental booking site, reports that more than half of its hot-spot rentals are already booked for July.
-A similar site in the UK, cottages.com, reported record-breaking domestic bookings almost immediately after Prime Minister Boris Johnson announced that the stay-at-home order should be lifted in April.
+Cottages.com, a vacation rental booking site, reported record-breaking domestic bookings almost immediately after Prime Minister Boris Johnson announced that the stay-at-home order should be lifted in April.
 Both Airbnb and VRBO have also had a record-breaking amount of bookings this summer.

 This aligns with expected surge in domestic travel and makes perfect sense given the anxieties and safety concerns many vacation-goers may have, even as the pandemic wanes.
 Here are some major benefits of renting vacation homes as the world transitions to its new normal.

 - Vacation home rentals allow you and your travel companions to stay socially distant to other travelers, and reduces your risk of infection

 - Vacation homes are great for longer stays, and that means a lower guest turnover rate than your average hotel or motel.
 Fewer guests means fewer germs